sabegg2/belly-button-challenge/README.md

 (3) A bubble chart that displays each sample, ordred horizontally and colored ny by otu_id number.
 The marker size and vertical position are the sample value, representative of the amount of the respective culture detected.
 When the mouse hovers over a bubble, more information is given about the bacterial culture.

-(4) A box displaying the the individual's demographic information, such as id number, ethnicity, gender, age, location, BBTYPE, and WFREQ.
+(4) A box displaying the the individual's demographic information, such as id number, ethnicity, gender, age, location, belly button type (I=innie, O=outie), and washing frequency (belly button scrubs per week).

 Here is what the interactive dashboard looks like: